Minda Dentler

 Minda’s life is one of inspiration, courage, and determination; she will have you on your feet ready to face your personal Ironman and set even higher goals.
 As an infant in India, Minda contracted polio, resulting in the paralysis of her legs, and was left in the care of an orphanage.
 Adopted by an American family, she moved to Spokane, Washington and underwent a series of surgeries on her hips, legs and back, which enabled her to walk with leg braces and crutches.
 Undeterred by her disability, she became an independent, educated woman with an intention and drive to face and overcome the many obstacles she has encountered throughout her life.

 Minda’s athletic journey began as a young adult when she discovered the sport of handcycling.
 Soon after, she threw herself into the sport of triathlon.
-In 2013, Minda became the first female wheelchair athlete to complete the Ironman World Championship, in Kona, Hawaii.
-This accomplishment led Minda to be nominated for an ESPN ESPY Award.
+In 2013, Minda became the first female wheelchair athlete to complete the Ironman World Championship in Kona, Hawaii.
+This accomplishment led to her nomination for an ESPN ESPY Award.

-This athletic feat was not easy, as a wheelchair triathlete; Minda completes all three disciplines of a triathlon with only her arms.
-Her first attempt was a complete failure.
-Her second attempt was a success due in part to her perseverance and her determination, but also her unique personal philosophy and ability to see beyond setbacks and disability.
+This athletic feat was not easy.
+As a wheelchair triathlete, Minda completes all three disciplines of a triathlon using only her arms.
+Her first attempt was a failure.
+Her second attempt was a success—thanks to her perseverance, determination, and unique personal philosophy, which enabled her to see beyond setbacks and disability.

-Minda lives in Scottsdale, AZ with her husband and daughter.
+After spending 20 years in New York City, Minda is now based in Scottsdale, Arizona with her husband and daughter.

 20